Notice of Pre-AIA or AIA Status

 wherein the second sidewall of the first semiconductor chip is vertically aligned with an outer sidewall of the under-fill layer (figure 5b, element 60E is the sidewall and is vertically aligned with element 72 [underfill layer]).

-It would have been obvious to one of ordinary skill in the art at the time of filing to have modified the teaches of Su et al to include the teachings of Huang in order to maximize conductivity between the semiconductor die and the any other circuit attached to the substrate in order to have a functioning semiconductor die.
+It would have been obvious to one of ordinary skill in the art at the time of filing to have modified the teaches of Su et al as modified to include the teachings of Huang in order to maximize conductivity between the semiconductor die and the any other circuit attached to the substrate in order to have a functioning semiconductor die.

 Regarding claim 23, Su et al further teaches